aleen42/PersonalWiki/qa/what_new_html5.md

 #### Compatibility Problems

-We can use `document.createElement()` to create a new HTML5 tag in IE6/IE7/IE8 (remembe to define the default style of those tags), or we can also use `html5shim` like this:
+We can use `document.createElement()` to create a new HTML5 tag in IE6/IE7/IE8 (*remember to define the default style of those tags*), or we can also use `html5shim` like this:

 ```html